 When choosing how to do this you should always strive to expose your brand in the above areas as much as possible in a way that fits in with your brand guidelines.

-If you need some inspiration, please see our branding page
+If you need some inspiration, please see read our events page

 Gifts for your guests